 Pakistani winter foods, like every other seasonal food, has its own set of perks in Pakistan.
 While you can drape yourself in furry coats, stylish jackets, and colourful scarves; you can equally enjoy the onset of chilliness with perfect warm foods.
 Fortunately, Pakistanis spend winter like none other when it comes to indulging in totally scrumptious food delicacies and treats.

 With coldness making its way with full force this year, are you also struggling to stay warm and snugly?
 Interestingly, we have just the right dishes you need to try to do just that, effortlessly!

 Super Delicious ‘Savory Dishes’

-Here is a list of the top savory dishes you can enjoy in Pakistan.
+Here is a list of the top savory dishes you can enjoy during Pakistani (or Indian) winters.

-Our specialty during winters, the Lahori fried fish is an impeccable treat to try.
+Our winter’s speciality, the Lahori fried fish is an impeccable treat to try.
 In short, it is crispy, crunchy and light from the outside while it is juicy, flavorful, tender and super aromatic from the inside.